A Framework for Fine-Grained Synchronization of Dependent GPU Kernels: Related Work

 \section{Related Work}

-Several works have focussed on efficient software-based synchronization between threads of the same CUDA kernel for irregular GPU applications~\cite{10.1145/2751205.2751232, 10.1145/2903150.2903155, 10.1145/3297858.3304055}.
-Li et. al.~\cite{10.1145/2751205.2751232} developed an approach for inter-thread synchronizations by reassembling the micro-instructions of shared memory atomic operations in an efficient way.
-Kai et. al.~\cite{10.1145/3297858.3304055} presented a hierarchical approach to synchronization for irregular applications by synchronizing thread blocks using global memory and threads of a thread block using shared memory.
-Xu et. al.~\cite{10.1145/2903150.2903155} present a lock design that uses lock stealing to avoid deadlocks. \textsc{CoCoNet}~\cite{10.1145/3503222.3507778} performs synchronization between computation and communication kernel to overlap the communication transfers with computation. \libname{} targets synchronization between threads of multiple CUDA kernels and provides an abstraction to easily design several synchronization policies, both of these are missing from above works.
+Several works have focussed on efficient software-based synchronization between threads of the same CUDA kernel for irregular applications~\cite{10.1145/2751205.2751232, 10.1145/2903150.2903155, 10.1145/3297858.3304055}.
+Li et. al.~\cite{10.1145/2751205.2751232} developed an approach for inter-thread synchronizations by reassembling the micro-instructions of shared memory atomic operations in an efficient manner.
+Kai et. al.~\cite{10.1145/3297858.3304055} presented a hierarchical synchronization approach for irregular applications by synchronizing thread blocks using global memory and threads of a thread block using shared memory.
+Xu et. al.~\cite{10.1145/2903150.2903155} present a lock design that uses lock stealing to avoid deadlocks. \textsc{CoCoNet}~\cite{10.1145/3503222.3507778} performs synchronization between computation and communication kernel to overlap the communication transfers with the computation. \libname{} targets synchronization between threads of multiple CUDA kernels and provide abstraction to easily design several synchronization policies, both of these are missing from above mentioned works.

 Moreover, some works have focussed on hardware-supported synchronization primitives for inter-kernel threads.
 GLocks~\cite{10.1109/IPDPS.2011.87} is the first hardware supported implementation for highly-contented locks using message passing.
 HQL~\cite{10.1109/IPDPS.2013.82} is a hardware-accelerated fine-grained lock scheme for GPUs, which adds support for queuing locks in L1 and L2 caches and uses a customized communication protocol for faster lock transfer and reduced lock retries.
-ElTantway~\cite{8327023} et. al. propose a hardware warp scheduling policy that reduces lock retries by de-prioritizing warps whose threads are spin waiting.
+ElTantway et. al.~\cite{8327023} propose a hardware warp scheduling policy that reduces lock retries by de-prioritizing warps whose threads are waiting in their spin lock.
 They also propose a hardware mechanism for accurately detecting busy-wait synchronization on GPUs.
-Dalmia~\cite{9933620} et. al. designed multi-level barrier and priority mechanisms for semaphores for GPU based synchronization primitives. \libname{} is a software solution for synchronization threads of multiple CUDA kernels and these hardware-supported mechanisms are complementary to \libname{}.
+Dalmia et. al.~\cite{9933620} designed multi-level barrier and priority mechanisms for semaphores for GPU based synchronization primitives. \libname{} is a software solution for synchronizing threads of multiple CUDA kernels and these hardware-supported mechanisms are complementary to \libname{}.